dmaccaline/Network-Design-F23/README.txt

 	- README.txt (this file)
 	- DesignDoc.docx
 		- Word file containing details about the program and its execution
-	- TimeAnalysis.docx
-	    - Word file containing information about the time take to send file and plot
 	- server.py
 		- File containing code for the UDP server, acts as reciever
 	- client.py